-- All abstracts will be reviewed by the Scientific Committee.
-The accepted abstract will be assigned to appropriate poster or oral sessions.
+- Each abstract will be reviewed and scored by at least two reviewers.
+More than 50 reviewers representing 30+ countries will be involved in the review and scoring process.
+The accepted abstract will be assigned to appropriate ePoster or oral sessions.
 A notification will be emailed to the abstract submitter.

-- All authors who wish to present their abstract at the conference must pay the registration fee.
-No honorarium, travel or accommodation expenses will be provided for presentations.
+- All authors who wish to present their abstract at IMED 2021 must pay the conference registration fee.

 - Please contact ISID, Doris Steinbach, if you have any questions regarding abstract submissions (email: [email protected])